Leadership Communication Skills

 Always be clear in your verbal and written communications.
 Confirm anything important in writing, including email, such as after a phone conversation or team meeting.
 Check and double-check, especially when any deadlines are approaching.
 It is better to summarize important points and dates briefly in your communications and repeat yourself, for example, than assume that everyone knows it all already when they might not.

 Verbal communication is often taken for granted because we can all speak, even if we are not good writers.
-However, effective verbal communication does not come naturally to everyone.
+However, effective verbal communication skills do not come naturally to everyone.
 Fortunately, it is a skill that can be learned with a bit of time and effort.

 The Importance of Verbal Communication